btho733/Belvin-PhD/README.md

                  - Modelling_Results (Image based modelling of microstructural connections in upper chambers of heart)

-                 - TissueSegmentation (Segmentation of tissue types)
+                 - Tissue_Segmentation (Segmentation of tissue types)